 When assigning the processing of personal data to a processor, the Company complies with the following requirements:

-the conditions for personal data protection are settled in writing between the Company and the processor.
+- the conditions for personal data protection is settled in writing between the Company and the processor.

 In case of a security breach discovered by an employee of the Company, the employee shall immediately notify the management of the Company or the DPO, if such is determined, in writing (and if possible - orally), providing the information, which is for this - for the nature of the violation, for the estimated time of occurrence / commission of the violation, etc.